Ctn3m0/Gama-project/README.md

 Student name: Ta Quang Hieu
 ID: M22ICT002

-Status: Dear teacher, I am having some family issuse so I will start my project at most in 25/2
+Status: I don't know how to dodge the obstacle, the code has been writen in the TestModel file